ShwethaReddymalli/data603-sp22/research-paper/final.md

 <br />
 <br />

->Category of Product : MR is majorly a data processing engine, whereas Spark drives complete analytical solutions and hence can be considered as a data analytics engine.
+>Category of Product: MR is majorly a data processing engine, whereas Spark drives complete analytical solutions and hence can be considered as a data analytics engine.
 <br />

->Framework's Performance : In MaprReduce reading and writing operations are performed from and to a disk, leading to slowness in the processing speed, however, in Spark, these are minimized along with the data-in-memory allowing it to be 10 times faster but this may suffer degradation if data doesn't fit in memory.
+>Framework's Performance: In MapReduce reading and writing operations are performed from and to a disk, leading to slowness in the processing speed, however, in Spark, these are minimized along with the data-in-memory allowing it to be 10 times faster but this may suffer degradation if data doesn't fit in memory.
 <br />

->Latency : Due to lesser performance than Spark, MR has higher latency in computing, whereas Spark being faster, enables developers with low latency computing.
+>Latency: Due to lesser performance than Spark, MR has higher latency in computing, whereas Spark being faster, enables developers with low latency computing.
 <br />

->Real-time Analysis : MapReduce was built mainly for batch processing and therefore fails when used in real-time analysis cases.
+>Real-time Analysis: MapReduce was built mainly for batch processing and therefore fails when used in real-time analysis cases.
 In the case of Spark data from the real-time live streams can be managed and processed efficiently.
 <br />

->Interactive Mode : Spark has the possibility of processing the data interactively, whereas MR does not provide an interactive mode.
+>Interactive Mode: Spark has the possibility of processing the data interactively, whereas MR does not provide an interactive mode.
 <br/>

->Tolerance of Failure : In case of any crash, the MapReduce process is capable of starting from the place where it was left off earlier as it relies on hard disks, whereas Spark should start the processing from the beginning and hence becomes less fault-tolerant than MR as it relies on RAM.
+>Tolerance of Failure: In case of any crash, the MapReduce process is capable of starting from the place where it was left off earlier as it relies on hard disks, whereas Spark should start the processing from the beginning and hence becomes less fault-tolerant than MR as it relies on RAM.

 <br />

-### *3.3 Sparks's major use cases over MapReduce*
+### *3.3 Sparks' major use cases over MapReduce*

 Spark has few advancements in its procedure of processing the data.
 This was invented to overcome the drawbacks of MR over the period and to improvise the procedure of data analysis.
 One of the major use cases Spark has over MR is the implementation of iterative algorithms in Machine Learning.
 Unlike MR, Spark also has interactive data mining and processing.
 This helps the users to understand and work on the data more effectively and with ease.
 As Spark is a fully Apache Hive-compatible data warehousing system, that can run 100 times faster than that MapReduce.
 Spark is capable of stream processing, which helps in fraud detection and log processing in live streams for analysis, aggregates, and alerts while streaming.
 In the case of data being fetched and combined from multiple sources, an in-memory dataset is helpful as they are easy and fast to a process called Sensor data processing.
 Spark outshines engines when it deals with column-oriented efficient and compressed storage format.
 Most importantly 100lines of code needed in MR can be replaced with 10 lines using Spark representing the efficiency and ease of the code in Spark.